Back to Resources

 Backend keywords are not visible to prospective buyers, but they are a great way to become searchable in Amazon’s database.
 The backend is a good place to include foreign language translations of your keywords.

-There are four opportunities to weave your keywords into your Amazon listing:
+There are four opportunities to use the best keywords to optimize your Amazon listing:

 After users search on Amazon, the first thing they’ll look at are the images of a product.